How you can help Hurricane Ida victims - KESQ

 Hurricane Ida made landfall Sunday near Port Fourchon, Louisiana, as an extremely dangerous Category 4 hurricane with winds of 150 mph, the National Hurricane Center says.

-Witnesses describe “losing roofs” and hundreds of thousands are without power in the state.
+Witnesses describe “losing roofs” and more than one million are without power in the state.

 Aid workers are on the ground helping with recovery.
 You can make a difference through the organizations listed here.